AdobeDocs/workfront.en/help/workfront-proof/wp-work-proofsfiles/organize-your-work/manage-folders.md

 >[!NOTE]
 >
->When you delete a parent folder, all sub-folders, `proofs` and files within the folder move to the&nbsp; [Restore and Empty the Trash in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/manage-your-work/restore-and-empty-trash.md).
+>&nbsp;When you delete a parent folder, all sub-folders, proofs and files within the folder move to the&nbsp; [Restore and Empty the Trash in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/manage-your-work/restore-and-empty-trash.md).

 ### Deleting a Folder from the Account Folders Page